 - Grab-bag your greens.
 It’s impossible to know what food or food like items you are going to find when traveling, which airports carry healthy food and where you can find good food when pinched for time.
 There are so many companies filling in this space, from Garden of Life to Vega.
 Grab a few of their single serves and throw them in your bag.
 When you are short on greens, they come in handy, and that fiber and nutrition help keep things running smoothly.

 - Bring running shoes.
 You can lace them up any where any time.
 If you suddenly find yourself with some monstrous travel delay, you can walk.
 If you are visiting family and just need a breather, you can lace them up and get outside.
 It is one of the first things to go in my bag every trip.

 - Remember medication.
 For some it may be the Epipens and Benadryl, for others diabetes meds, for others, blood thinnners for heart conditions.
 Make a note, especially when traveling with children on airplanes.
 It’s impossible to know what conditions you may face.

 - Keep your hands clean and away from your face.
 Think about how many people go through the airport and onto planes every hour of every day.
 Bring along a hand sanitizer, wipes or just get yourself to the closest bathroom and wash your hands.
 A little prevention can go a long way to keeping you healthy all summer.

 - Pack a lid.
-I always keep one in my bag for shade from the summer heat.
+I always keep a hat in my bag for shade from the summer heat.
 In the winter, it’s equally as important for staying warm, on planes or wherever you land.
-More often than not, one of the kids ends up snagging it to keep the sun out of her eyes or to stay warm!
-It’s an easy thing to toss into your carry on or suitcase.
+More often than not, one of the kids ends up snagging mine to keep the sun out of her eyes or to stay warm!
+It’s an easy thing to toss into your carry-on or suitcase.